StackExchange/dnscontrol/docs/writing-providers.md

 ## Step 6: Submit a PR

 At this point you can submit a PR.

-(Actually you can submit the PR even earlier if you just want feedback, input, or have questions.)
+Actually you can submit the PR even earlier if you just want feedback, input, or have questions.
+This is just a good stopping place to submit a PR.
+At a minimum a new provider should pass all the integration tests.
+Everything else is a bonus.

 ## Step 7: Capabilities

-The last step is to add the optional provider capabilities.
+The last step is to add any optional provider capabilities.
 You can submit these as a separate PR once the main provider is working.
 Don't feel obligated to implement everything at once.
 In fact, we'd prefer a few small PRs than one big one.
+Focus on getting the basic provider working well before adding these extras.

 Operational features have names like `providers.CanUseSRV` and `providers.CanUseAlias`.
 The list of optional "capabilities" are in the file `dnscontrol/providers/providers.go` (look for `CanUseAlias`).

-Not all providers support these features.
-If (for example) a provider doesn't support SRV records, DNSControl will error out early in the process (when parsing dnscontrol.js) rather than waiting until the API fails (at the very end).
+Capabilities are processed early by DNSControl.
+For example if a provider doesn't support SRV records, DNSControl will error out when parsing dnscontrol.js rather than waiting until the API fails at the very end.

 Enable optional capabilities in the nameProvider.go file and run the integration tests to see what works and what doesn't.
 Fix any bugs and repeat.

 ## Vendoring Dependencies

 If your provider depends on other go packages, then you must vendor them.
 To do this, use [govendor](https://github.com/kardianos/govendor).
+A command like this is usually suffient:

 ```
 go get github.com/kardianos/govendor
 govendor add +e
 ```

-is usually sufficient.